MtCelesteMa/reiuji/README.md

 ## Installation

-Reiuji can be installed using pip via the following command
+Most users won't have to install Reiuji directly.
+But if you need to do so, it can be installed via pip using the command below:
 ```shell
 pip install "git+https://github.com/MtCelesteMa/reiuji.git"
 ```